nexpy/nxrefine/_sources/introduction.rst.txt

           defined by H. You [see Fig. 1 in J. Appl.
 Cryst. **32**, 614 (1999)], with θ and ω corresponding to η and μ, respectively.
-          At present, *NXRefine* assumes that the two angles coupled to the detector (δ and ν in You's paper), are fixed to 0°, with detector misalignments handled by the yaw and pitch angles refined in powder calibrations.
+          At present, *NXRefine* assumes that the two angles coupled to the detector (δ and ν in You's paper), are fixed at 0°, with detector misalignments handled by the yaw and pitch angles refined in powder calibrations.